MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-outlook-email-integration.md

 ## Actionable activity emails

-Users get actionable missed activity emails which make it easy to stay on top of a missed conversation in Teams.
+Users get actionable missed activity emails which help them stay on top of missed conversations in Teams.
 The missed activity emails show the latest replies from a conversation including messages sent after the missed message and lets users respond directly from within Outlook.

 ## Related topics